Dante Cephas

-Dante Cephas is an American football wide receiver for the Penn State Nittany Lions.
+Dante Lamar Cephas (born January 15, 2001) is an American college football wide receiver for the Kansas State Wildcats.
+He previously played for the Kent State Golden Flashes and the Penn State Nittany Lions.

-Early life and high school
+Early life

 Cephas grew up in Pittsburgh, Pennsylvania and attended Penn Hills High School.
 He was rated a three-star recruit and committed to play college football at Kent State.

 College career

+Kent State (2019–2022)

 Cephas played in three games and had four receptions for 19 yards as a true freshman before redshirting the season.
 He caught 11 passes for 136 yards over four games during Kent State's COVID-19-shortened 2020 season.
 Cephas was named first-team All-Mid-American Conference (MAC) as a redshirt sophomore after catching 82 passes for 1,240 yards and nine touchdowns as a redshirt sophomore.
 Cephas repeated as a first-team All-MAC selection after finishing the 2022 regular season with 48 receptions for 744 yards and three touchdowns.
 Following the end of the season he entered the NCAA transfer portal.

+Penn State (2023)

-On January 15, 2023, Cephas indicated his intent to transfer to Penn State following completion of his undergraduate degree at Kent State.
+On January 15, 2023, Cephas announced his intent to transfer to Penn State following completion of his undergraduate degree at Kent State.
+On November 4, 2023, Cephas had a season high 6 receptions for 53 yards and two touchdowns against Maryland.

+Kansas State (2024–present)

+On January 4, 2024, Cephas announced he was going to enter the transfer portal again.
+On January 20, he announced that he would transfer to Kansas State.